The tires on your ATV or side by side can be balanced, so long as there is a removable center cap.

 Not every 400cc+ model that is shipped from the factory will have wheel weights, just the ones that really need them.
 Most of the time the wheels are in spec enough and won’t need the weights added, but you do get a few tires that are too far out of spec and need wheel weights added from the factory.
 This is not a bad thing, but it can be confusing to many ATV owners and cause many of debates about balancing ATV tires.
 Most dealers won’t balance the wheels during PDI, so if you see wheel weights, it’s most often from the factory.

-About the only ATVs that don’t ever get balanced are kids ATVs, as they never go fast enough to worry.
+About the only ATVs that don’t ever get balanced are kids models, as they never go fast enough to worry.

 Even the super aggressive mud tires with huge knobbies can be balanced and should be balanced.
 I’ve had a few tires shops tell me it’s not worth it, but there is a reason why the manufacturer will balance these tires from the factory.